FireflyMigration/firefly-doc/10-Developer-Guide/30-Control-Properties-and-Events/30_Binding-a-Property-to-an-Expression/10_Exercise-Control-Events/index.md

-﻿# Exercise - Control Properties and code navigation
+﻿# Exercise - Control Events

 1. Close all open tabs in visual studio. (right click on one of the tabs and select close all documents).
 2. Open **ShowProducts** controller.